yodrew/darkroomretreat/manuscript/psychology.md

 6. Induration: Induration is the result of long-standing, chronic inflammation with bouts of acute inflammation interspersed.
 The chronic inflammation causes an impairment or sluggishness of circulation: and because some cells succumb, they are replaced with scar tissue.
 This is the way we lose good, normal-functioning cells — by chronic inflammation and death of cells.
 Toxins may or may not be encapsulated in a tumor, sac, wen, or polyp.
 The Toxic Sufferer endures even more physical pain, which is intensified by the emotional distress of realizing that he is only getting worse, regardless of his earnest, obedient, even heroic attempts to get well.
 Standard medical doctors continue with both drugging and surgery and all other kinds of modalities deemed appropriate, both conventional and experimental. ("Induration" means "hardening" or "scarring" of tissues.)
 7. Fungation (cancer): Cellular integrity is destroyed through their disorganization and/or cancerous proliferation.
 Tissues, organs, and whole systems lose their ability to function normally.
 Biochemical and morphological changes from the depositing of Endogenous and Exogenous Toxins bring about degenerations and death at the cellular level.
 The Toxic Sufferer is "a pathological mess": he is on his deathbed.
 Standard medical doctors declare at this stage: "There is no hope left.
 You have just so much longer to live.
 You need to make preparations accordingly."
 Failure of vital organs eventually results in death.

-### comments {#comments}
+### revision {#revision}

-Tilden's analysis shows the close relationship between enervation and toxemia as the two most obvious causes of all illness.
+Tilden's analysis shows the close relationship between enervation and toxemia as two of the most obvious causes of all illness.
 Indeed, they play a huge part in ongoing symptomology.
 It explains hygiene's success for two centuries in supporting the recovery of countless people whose cases allopathy had pronounced hopeless merely by putting them to bed with plenty of water and fresh air, and not poisoning them with drugs.

-If afterward, they could quit the ultra-toxins of coffee, tea, tobacco, cut back on activity and stress, increase rest, fast sometimes, move away from polluted areas, learn to eat better, take up exercise, then they would heal.
-It happens every day without media fanfare.
+If afterward, they could quit the ultra-toxins of coffee, tea, tobacco; cut back on activity and stress; increase rest, fasting sometimes; move away from polluted areas; learn to eat better and take up exercise; then they would heal deeply  and stay healthy.
+It continues to happen every day  without media fanfare as millions in each generation discover hygiene.

 But for many, doing all that is a big **if**.
 If they do not make the necessary lifestyle changes, then hygiene is unable to help them.
 They drift back to medicine or some alternative.
 A few get lucky.
 The rest find ways to cope with semi-recovery or perish quietly.

 We note the text's emphasis on toxemia: internal uncleanliness.
 This characterizes both hygiene's Puritanical character and Tilden's focus.
 It is the box canyon medicine trapped hygiene in by reducing it to cleanliness.
-Its pathology has had a missing link in trauma, undermining hygiene's status and success.
+Its pathology has had a missing link, undermining hygiene's status and success.
 Early hygienists did not grasp the arch-importance of trauma and could not deal with it.
 They viewed it as unrelated to the more important issue of chronic illness, as mere mechanics best left to surgeons.
 Hygiene unwittingly lent allopathy mythic power by surrendering to it the imperative of trauma.

 Most hygienic physicians start as allopaths.
 The fascination with surgery seems hard to shake.
 It makes people seem powerful on nature's scale.
 It affirms civilization's fear of nature and the body.
 It reinforces the unconscious feeling of infantile helplessness following trauma.
 With their little swords, doctors acquire the status of gods for engaging the dragon of trauma, the source of all pain, the repository of all power.